Page Structure & Formatting

 - “It takes years for cops to crack an 8-digit random passcode.
 They can probably guess your current passcode in less than 5 minutes with automated tools.”

-- DO / DO NOT block (when applicable): A quick, scannable recommendation pair.
+DO / DO NOT block (when applicable): A quick, scannable recommendation pair.
 Bold tool names.
+Only include this block when it earns its place — not every item needs one.
+Use it when:

 - Start with 1-2 sentences naming the threat in plain language, with evidence links when possible.